Ukraine retakes key Kyiv suburb; battle for Mariupol rages | Law-Order

 While Russian forces carried on with the siege of Mariupol after the southern port city's defenders refused demands to surrender, the Kremlin's ground offensive in other parts of the country advanced slowly or not at all, knocked back by lethal hit-and-run attacks by the Ukrainians.

-With troops bogged down in many places, Russian President Vladimir Putin's forces are increasingly concentrating their air power and artillery on Ukraine's cities and the civilians living there, killing uncounted numbers and sending millions fleeing.
+With troops bogged down in many places, Russian President Vladimir Putin's forces are increasingly concentrating their air power and artillery on Ukraine's cities and the civilians living there.

+Russia's invasion has driven more than 3.5 million people from Ukraine, according to the United Nations.
+The U.N. has confirmed over 900 civilian deaths but said the real toll is probably much higher.
+Estimates of Russian deaths vary, but even conservative figures are in the low thousands.

-A senior US defence official, speaking on condition of anonymity to discuss the military's assessment, said Russia had increased air sorties over the past two days, carrying out as many as 300 in the past 24 hours, and has fired more than 1,100 missiles into Ukraine since the invasion began.
+A senior U.S. defense official, speaking on condition of anonymity to discuss the military's assessment, said Russia had increased air sorties over the past two days, carrying out as many as 300 in the past 24 hours, and has fired more than 1,100 missiles into Ukraine since the invasion began.

 "Putin's back is against the wall," Biden said.
 "He wasn't anticipating the extent or the strength of our unity.
 And the more his back is against the wall, the greater the severity of the tactics he may employ.''
 Biden reiterated accusations that Putin is considering resorting to using chemical weapons.